MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_vendor_attr.md

 ### -field IfdSerialNo.Buffer

 A pointer to the serial number of the connected reader.
 This field should only be maintained if the reader allows the serial number to be queried.
 This member is optional.

-### -field UnitNo

-Contains the zero-based number of this unit.
-Because you can have more than one reader of this kind installed, <b>UnitNo</b> can distinguish the readers.
-This member is required.

 ### -field Reserved